hnipun/aiide-docs/README.md

 - By default, the context sent to the LLM includes only the tabs that are currently open.
 - However, the user can also select additional files or folders using the `+ context` option.
+- Terminal content (last 1000 lines) is also included in the context sent to the LLM.

 #### Apply